 I hope Meghan Cox Gurdon does herself a favor and reads the #YASaves hashtag.
 Maybe she'll actually learn a thing or two about how teens feel about YA.
 And maybe before she writes another article, she'll ask us.

-More articles in WMC FBomb by Category: Arts and culture, Feminism, Girls, Health, LGBTQIA, Media, Violence against women
+More articles by Category: Arts and culture, Feminism, Girls, Health, LGBTQIA, Media, Violence against women

-More articles in WMC FBomb by Tag: Title IX, Gender bias, Rape, Activism and advocacy, Sexism, High school, Social media, Sexuality, Identity, Books, Television, News
+More articles by Tag: Title IX, Gender bias, Rape, Activism and advocacy, Sexism, High school, Social media, Sexuality, Identity, Books, Television, News